-Exercises for the Stomach Apron
+Exercises for the Stomach Apron (with Video)

 Crunches are an exercise that tones your abs quickly.
 Start by lying on your back.
 Your knees should be bent while your feet are flat on the ground.
 Put a blanket or mat underneath your body for comfort and a pillow under your head.
 Breathe in slowly and put your hands behind your head.
 As you breathe, lift your upper body about 30 degrees of the ground while bringing your knees to your chest.
 Pull up as far as you can, and don’t be embarrassed if you can’t lift all the way up.
 You will eventually.
 Hold this pose for three seconds and lower.
 Pause for a second or two before lifting again.
 Around 15 reps should be enough for one day.

 This aerobic exercise combines the classic push-up with the glute crusher known as the squat.
 You start this wellness cardio exercise by beginning in a pushup position.
 Complete the push up and jump to your feet.
 Then from this position bend your knees until your waistline is even with your knees.
 Then drop back into a pushup position.
 Do three sets of ten reps as a regular exercise for your workout routine.

 Eric Benac began writing professionally in 2001.
 After working as an editor at Alpena Community College in Michigan and receiving his Associate of Journalism, he received a Bachelor of Science in English and a Master of Arts in writing from Northern Michigan University in Marquette.